 Two points stand out in Figure 5.
 First, Watson Lake sites had almost no snowshoe hares in any of the four years.
-Second, all other CEMP sites are following the Kluane hare cycle closely, with peak populations in 2007 and declining populations in 2008.
+Second, all other CEMP sites are following the Kluane hare cycle closely, with peak populations in 2007 and declining populations in 2008 and 2009.
 Regional synchrony is well established in snowshoe hares, but not all areas in western Canada and Alaska are in phase.
 For example, in 2008 Old Crow Flats had high hare populations while CEMP areas were already in decline, and there are reports of high hare populations in the Copper River area of Alaska from 2008 (E. Hofer, pers. comm.).
+Areas to the south in British Columbia near Smithers are very low in 2009 after reaching a peak in 2002-2003 (Frank Doyle, pers.comm.).